This article originally ran in Multi Family Executive Magazine online. Click here to read the article in its entirety.

 ABOUT THE AUTHOR:

-Harry Giacometti is a shareholder in Flaster Greenberg’s Philadelphia office and member of the firm's Bankruptcy, Financial Restructuring and Risk Management Department.
+Harry Giacometti is a shareholder in Flaster Greenberg’s Philadelphia office, Chair of the firm's Bankruptcy, Financial Restructuring and Risk Management Department, and a member of the Board of Directors.
 His practice is focused on bankruptcy, debtor and creditors’ rights, commercial law and litigation.
-He can be reached at 215-587-5680 or firstname.lastname@example.org.
+He can be reached at 215-587-5680 or email@example.com.

 - Harry Giacometti